JamesLiao714/FullSubNet/README.md

    # When you run this project for the first time, you need to set the path where the model and logs will be saved.
    ```
 6. Run [train_interface.py](https://github.com/seorim0/Speech_enhancement_for_you/blob/main/train_interface.py)

-## Tutorials
-['SE_tutorials.ipynb'](https://github.com/seorim0/Speech_enhancement_for_you/blob/main/SE_tutorials.ipynb) was made for tutorial.
-You can simply train the CRN with the colab file without any preparation .

 <!-- NETWORKS -->